-STATE OF A GUNYONA ED CATENTA
+STATE OF A CHANGNIA ED CA CENTE

-COUNTY OF ACKNOWLEDGMENT -
+COUNTY OF ACKNOWLEDGMENT

-Bald Head Association, a North Caro ina non-profit corporation (the "Association") hereby
+Bald Head Association, a North Carolina non-pro ofit corporation (the "Association") hereby

-acknowledges that all conditions of the e Agreement recorded in Book at Page,
+acknowledges that all conditions of the Agreemen nt recorded in Book at Page,

-Brunswick County Registry, have been n fully satisfied.
+Brunswick County Registry, have been fully satisf sfied.

-IN WITNESS WHEREOF, the Bald Head Association has caused this Agreement to be executed
+IN WITNESS WHEREOF, the Bald Head Asso ciation has caused this Agreement to be executed

 effective the date specified above.

 BALD HEAD ASSOCIATION

 By:

 Its:

 STATE OF

 COUNTY OF

-I. , a Notary Public for the State of
+I,, a Notary Public for the State of ,

-, do hereby certify tha
+County of,

 personally appeared before me this day

-knowledged the execution of the foregoing instrument.
+of, 20, and acknowledged d the execution of the foregoing instrument.

-WITNESS my hand and office al seal this day of, 20
+WITNESS my hand and official seal this day of, 20

-WIII (DSS III) IIdild did Offic. ar sear tinstay or, 20

 Notary Public

 My commission expires: